golang/proposal/design/43651-type-parameters.md

 other type parameter.

-Constraint type inference can only infer types if some type parameter has a constraint that has a type list with exactly one type in it.
+Constraint type inference can only infer types if some type parameter has a constraint that has a type set with exactly one type in it, or a type set for which the underlying type of every type in the type set is the same type.
+The two cases are slightly different, as in the first case, in which the type set has exactly one type, the single type need not be its own underlying type.
+Either way, the single type is called a _structural type_, and the constraint is called a _structural constraint_.
-We call such a constraint a _structural constraint_, as the type list describes the structure of the type parameter.
+The structural type describes the required structure of the type parameter.
-A structural constraint may also have methods in addition to the type list, but the methods are ignored by constraint type inference.
+A structural constraint may also define methods, but the methods are ignored by constraint type inference.
-For constraint type inference to be useful, the constraint type will normally refer to one or more type parameters.
+For constraint type inference to be useful, the structural type will normally be defined using one or more type parameters.

-Constraint type inference is applied after function argument type inference.
-It is only tried if there is at least one type parameter whose type argument is not yet known.
+Constraint type inference is only tried if there is at least one type parameter whose type argument is not yet known.

 While the algorithm we describe here may seem complex, for typical concrete examples it is straightforward to see what constraint type